mdondrup/IntroOmicsPract_BINF201/README.md

 ## Acknowledgements & Contact

 This github page has been developped and published by Bram Danneels.
-In case of comments or questions, please contact *bram.danneels(at)uib.no*
+In case of comments or questions, please contact *michael.dondrup(at)uib.no*

 Practical exercises are based on practicals orginally developped by Håkon Tjeldnes.